-The Best Workout Routine for Skinny Beginners
+The Muscle-Building Workout Plan for Skinny Beginners

-Most skinny guys are eager to gain muscle fast.
+Most skinny guys are eager to build muscle fast.
 I don’t blame them.
 I was the same way.
-When I weighed 130 pounds, with a BMI of 17, all I wanted was to not be skinny anymore.
-The best way to build muscle, of course, is to lift weights.
+When I weighed 130 pounds, with a BMI under 17, I was sick of being skinny.
+I wanted to get out of that situation as quickly as possible.

-The problem was that I had just graduated with a degree in graphic design, I had never been active, and I didn’t know a single person who lifted.
+The best way to build muscle is to lift weights.
+Most of us know that.
+But I had just graduated from university with a degree in graphic design, I’d never been active, and I didn’t know a single person who lifted weights.
 Well, I knew one person who shoplifted, but I didn’t want any part of that.
 And when you’re that far outside of a subculture, it can be hard to know where to start or what to do.

 Since then, I’ve gained 70 pounds, going from a 65-pound bench press to a 315-pound bench press.
 My business partner, Marco, has helped college, professional, and Olympic athletes bulk up.
 Together, we’ve spent over a decade helping millions of readers and over 10,000 skinny clients build muscle (naturally).

-Fortunately, once skinny guys start following a good workout routine and eating a proper bulking diet, we can gain muscle faster than any other body type.
+Fortunately, once skinny guys start following a good workout plan and eating a proper bulking diet, we can gain muscle faster than any other body type.
 Our frames are empty and eager for muscle growth.
 Most of us are able to gain 25 pounds within our first 6 months of working out.
 Some of our clients have gained 40.

 In this article, I’ll walk you through the process of training for muscle growth.
 By the end, you’ll know exactly what to do.